coord-e/ad-hoc-poly/README.md

 stack run mlx2 -- sample.mlx2
 ```

-You'll see translated well-formed OCaml code which is printed to stdout.

 You can find more examples under [test/data](test/data).
-Also you can configure the type environment by editing [env.yaml](env.yaml).
+Also, you can configure the type environment by editing [env.yaml](env.yaml).
 Enjoy!

 ## Two languages

 ### `mlx1`

 `mlx1` is a language with overloadings.
-A type-directed translation pass resolves overloadings and compiles `mlx1` to well-typed OCaml code.
+A type-directed translation pass resolves overloadings and compiles `mlx1` into well-typed OCaml code.

 ### `mlx2`